hoangduytranuk/blender_manual/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

 This tool is an interactive and modal tool, and only works in *Edit Mode*.

-Once you click in the *Screw* tool in the Mesh Tools Panel, Blender will enter in the *Screw* interactive mode, and the Operator Panel at the end of the Mesh Tools Panel will be replaced so you can adjust the values explained below.
+Once you click in the *Screw* tool in the Mesh Tools Panel, Blender will enter in the *Screw* interactive mode, and the :ref:`ui-undo-redo-adjust-last-operation` Panel at the end of the Mesh Tools Panel will be replaced so you can adjust the values explained below.
 To show the Mesh Tools Panel,
-use the shortcut :kbd:`T` in the Edit Mode of the 3D View editor.
+use the shortcut :kbd:`T` in the Edit Mode of the 3D Viewport.

 Once you perform any other operation,
 Blender leaves the interactive mode and accepts all of the values.
 Because it is modal,